Chryfi/magicavoxel_obj_uv_correcture/README.md

 `python __init__.py "path/to/model.obj"`

 The script will then overwrite the specified OBJ file.
 It is recommended to directly convert the OBJ after exporting from MagicaVoxel.
+If you do something in Blender with it like assigning new materials, I dont know if it will work 100% since I didn't bother to add more compatibility with OBJ file format specs that don't play a role when exporting from MagicaVoxel.

 If you want to create a new OBJ file instead of overwriting, you can specify it after the target file like this: